-Table 6.5: Hit resolutions and hit efficiencies for the z and $\phi$ sides (Layer0 u and vsides) for the different layers.
+Table 6.6: Intrinsic detector hit resolution and hit efficiency for the z and φ sides (Layer0 u and v sides) for the different layers.

 res. res. eff. eff.

 $u (\mu m)$ $v (\mu m)$ u (%) v (%)

 Layer0 8 8 99 99

 res. res. eff. eff.

-$z (\mu m)$ $\phi (\mu m)$ z (%) $\phi$ (%)
+$z (\mu m)$ $\phi (\mu m)$ z (%) φ (%)

 Layer1 14 10 98 98

 Layer2 14 10 98 98

 Layer3 14 15 98 96

 Layer4 25 15 99 98

 Layer5 25 15 99 98

-6.7.4 Tracking performances
+6.7.4 Tracking performance

-The tracking performances at SuperB have been studied considering alternative solutions for the SVT and DCH layout [3, 4, 5].
-In particular we have studied alternative SVT configurations: with different values of the SVT outer radius (from about 14 cm to about 22 cm), without Layer2 detector, different radial position of the layers (e.g. uniform distance betweenlayers), different hit resolutions accounting for variations of about 50% with respect the nominal one reported in Table 6.5.
-The main result was that the BABAR-like layout for Layer1-Layer5 was very close to be the optimal choice in terms of resolutions for track parameters.
-Small improvements in track parameter resolutions would have been possible by removing Layer 2.
-On the other hand, the six layer layout has been proved to be more robust against possible problems that might cause loss of efficiency in some layers of the detector [3] and was preferred for this reason.
-Optimization of the strip pitches for the z and $\phi$ sides of the different layers are discussed in Section 6.8.2.
-In Fig. 6.15 is shown the resolution of the impact parameter $(d_0)$ as a function of the transverse momentum of the track for the case of BABAR and Super Bdetectors.
-Results for alternative configurations of the SVT layout: with extended outer radius, with DCH lower radius with and without Layer2 are also shown.
-A significant improvements in the $d_0$ resolution of about a factor 2 is achieved with the SuperB detector with respect to the BABAR one.
+The tracking performance at SuperB has been studied considering alternative solutions for the SVT and DCH layout [3, 6, 7].
+In particular we have studied alternative SVT configurations: with different values of the SVT outer radius (from about 14 to 22 cm), without Layer2 detector, different radial positions of the layers (e.g. uniform distance between layers), different hit resolutions accounting for variations of about 50% with respect to the nominal ones reported in Table 6.6.
+The main result was that the BABAR-like layout for Layer1-Layer5 was very close to be the optimal choice in terms of resolution for track parameters.
+Small improvements in track parameter resolution would have been possible by removing Layer2.
+On the other hand, the 6-layer layout has been proved to be more robust against possible problems that might cause loss of efficiency in some layers of the detector [3] and was preferred for this reason.
+Optimization of the strip pitches for the z and φ sides of the different layers are discussed in Section 6.8.2.
+Fig. 6.15 shows the resolution on the impact parameter d_0 , as a function of p_t with the BABAR and SuperB detectors.
+The d_0 is defined as the distances of the point of closest approach of the track to the z-axis from the origin of the coordinate system in the xy plane.
+Results for alternative configurations of the SVT layout, with extended outer radius, with DCH lower radius, and without Layer2, are also shown.
+A significant improvement in the d_0 resolution of about a factor 2 is achieved with the SuperB detector with respect to the BABARone.
 The alternative SVT layout options investigated give consistent results with the nominal SuperB solution.